 This option affects ELF DT_NEEDED tags for dynamic libraries mentioned on the command line after the '--as-needed' option.
-Normally, the linker will add a DT_NEEDED tag for each dynamic library mentioned on the command line, regardless of whether the library is actually needed. '--as-needed' causes DT_NEEDED tags to only be emitted for libraries that satisfy some symbol reference from regular objects which is undefined at the point that the library was linked. '--no-as-needed' restores the default behaviour.
+Normally, the linker will add a DT_NEEDED tag for each dynamic library mentioned on the command line, regardless of whether the library is actually needed. '--as-needed' causes a DT_NEEDED tag to only be emitted for a library that satisfies a symbol reference from regular objects which is undefined at the point that the library was linked, or, if the library is not found in the DT_NEEDED lists of other libraries linked up to that point, a reference from another dynamic library. '--no-as-needed' restores the default behaviour.